Avoid being Scammed!

 tracey@minibullies-sa.net

 I will gladly check it out for you.
 I maintain a database of Miniature Bull Terriers worldwide and I monitor Miniature Bull Terriers imported into South Africa and those present in South Africa.
+I do not sell puppies of any kind and so I can offer unbiased advice to avoid you becoming the victim of fraudsters.
 If you have been scammed and have more information to add to this to help others avoid the same fate, please let me know.

 REMEMBER: